mxkmn/mxkmn/readme.md

 Nowadays and next years I'm an Android developer, also like to play with microcontrollers and bring their benefits to business.
 Writes lots of useful Android stuff on [StackOverflow](https://stackoverflow.com/users/12544067/mxkmn?tab=answers).

-I've worked as an individual and as a team developer in a small outsourcing studios.
-Currently also working on a personal project for thousands of students.
+I've worked as an individual and as a team developer in a startup and small outstaff studio.

 As a student participated in 9 hackathons, taking 2nd place twice and 3rd place four times.
 One day I'll get the first, hopefully.